Mozaffar-Hosayn Mirza

-Mozaffar-Hosayn Mirza (1563–1600; مظفر حسین میرزا) was an Iranian nobleman from the Safavid dynasty that held the governorship of Qandahar from 1578 until his defection to India in 1595.
+Mozaffar-Hosayn Mirza (مظفر حسین میرزا; 1563–1600) was an Iranian nobleman from the Safavid dynasty that held the governorship of Qandahar from 1578 until his defection to India in 1595.
 His rule was characterized by his constant conflict with his younger brother, Rustam Mirza, and his regent, Kur Hamza Beg.
 In 1593, he killed Hamza Beg and captured Rustam's lands.
 He was then faced with raids from the Uzbek of Bukhara and the Mughal emperor Akbar wanting to conquer Qandahar.
 Unable to drive the Uzbeks away, he surrendered Qandahar to Akbar and defected to India.
-He was honoured greatly by Akbar and his daughter, Kandahari Begum, was married to Akbar's son, the future Shah Jahan.
+He was honoured greatly by Akbar and his daughter, Kandahari Begum, was married to Akbar's grandson, the future Shah Jahan.
 His son and grandson became high-ranking officials in the Mughal bureaucracy.

 Biography

 Early life

 Mozaffar-Hosayn Mirza was born c.
 1563 to Soltan Hosayn Mirza, the governor of Qandahar province in Safavid Iran (now in Afghanistan).
 Mozaffar was a member of the Safavid dynasty, his paternal great-grandfather being Ismail I, the founder of the Safavid empire.
 He had four other brothers and one sister.
 His family were initially loyal to the imperial line; Soltan Hosayn had been treated kindly by his uncle, Tahmasp I, and was awarded with the governorship of Qandahar in 1558.
 However, Tahmasp was succeeded by Ismail II in 1576, to whom Mozaffar's family had less loyalty, perhaps because they wished to become independent rulers of their own rights.

 Ismail initiated a purge of his male family members, in fear of their potential threat to his rule.
 Among the victims were Mozaffar's eldest brother, Mohammad Hosayn Mirza, who was first blinded and then killed, and his two uncles, Ibrahim Mirza and Badi-al Zaman Mirza.
 Mozaffar's father, Soltan Hosayn, revolted against Ismail, but died from unknown reasons in 1577.
 (Note: Contemporary chroniclers propose different causes of death among which are suicide, assassination and natural causes.)
 Ismail prevented the governorship to be passed down to Soltan Hosayn's sons, and instead appointed Fulad Khalifa of the Shamlu tribe to rule over Qandahar.
 According to the contemporary historian Iskandar Beg Munshi, Ismail had sent the orders for the murder of Mozaffar and his remaining brothers, but he died in 1577, before the royal agents could carry out the plot.